-We have entered into an investor rights agreement with Cypress providing for specified registration and other rights relating to its shares of our common stock.
-In connection with the Merger, we agreed to file with the SEC, and keep effective for a period of up to three years from the effectiveness thereof, a registration statement covering the resale of the shares of our class A common stock issued to the former shareholders of PowerLight in the Merger.
+We are party to an investor rights agreement with Cypress providing for specified registration and other rights relating to its shares of our common stock.
+In connection with the completion of the acquisition of PowerLight Corporation, we filed with the SEC, and agreed to keep effective for a period of up to three years from the effectiveness thereof, a registration statement covering the resale of the shares of our class A common stock issued to the former shareholders of PowerLight in that transaction.
 We have not entered into, and do not expect to enter into, any other agreements, with any of our other stockholders obligating or requiring us to register shares of class A common stock.